1Revenger1/Dell-M4700-MacOS-Resources/README.md

 <key>applbkl-data</key>
 <data>ABEAAAAEAAsAEAAUABoAIwArADQAPwBOAGIAeQCUALUA2gD/</data>
 ```
 This tells applbkl to force backlight injection, and to pass in a set of hex values from 0x0 to 0xff for the "F14Txxxx" display.
+Without these properties, the backlight still works, but you don't get the full range of brightness.

+If you have an NVidia GPU, and Optimus is *enabled*, then the iGPU is running the main display, and you want to input the Intel graphics properties.
+If you have Optimus *disabled*, then go to the Nvidia section.

 ### AMD
 Use the AMD config and remove device properties if you don't need them.